Construction, HVAC and Electical

 Electrical Contractors License Renewal

-This course introducts the basic refrigeration process used in mechanical refrigeration and air conditioning systems.
-Topics include terminology, safety and identification and function of components; refrigeration cycle; and tools and instrumentation used in mechanical refrigeration systems.
+This course introduces the basic refrigeration process used in mechanical refrigeration and air conditioning systems.
+Topics include terminology, safety, and identification and function of components; refrigeration cycle; and tools and instrumentation used in mechanical refrigeration systems.
 Upon completion, students should be able to identify refrigeration systems and components, explain the refrigeration process, and use the tools and instrumentation of the trade.
-Cost: $255.00 + books & special fees.
-Prerequisite: Intro to Refrigeration.

 Cabanna Pierce, Administrative Assistant